 This recipe is highly adaptable, allowing you to mix and match ingredients based on your preferences.
 Consider adding:

-Sweet potatoes – Adds natural sweetness and extra fiber.
+- Sweet potatoes – Bring natural sweetness and a boost of fiber.

 Choosing the right ingredients is key to making steamed chicken with vegetables both delicious and nutritious.
 Fresh, high-quality chicken and vibrant vegetables will ensure a meal that is full of flavor and health benefits.
 In the next section, we’ll walk through the step-by-step process to bring this dish to life effortlessly.